lilyosah/tech-knowledgebase/Rails Routing.md

 ## Route helpers
 *In config file*
-> Use 🐍 case in config file
+> Use lower 🐍 case in config file

 - **Create a whole set of [[Networks#Representational State Transfer REST|CRUDI]] routes**
 	- `resources [plural model symbol or str]`